Apple has a $399 iPhone SE for the budget-conscious as coronavirus stalls economy

 “Given its price tag, (the iPhone SE) is unlikely to be that impactful for Apple’s financials, but could help widen the installed base, which will be helpful long term for Apple’s services revenue,” said James Cordwell, an analyst with Atlantic Equities.

-Horace Dediu, an analyst with Asymco, said that budget-minded phone buyers may not pay attention to whether a device has Apple’s latest chips, but third-party app developers do.
-If more iPhone users have powerful hardware, he said, it could encourage developers to create apps with augmented reality and artificial intelligence that could help the devices stand out against competitors.
+Horace Dediu, an analyst with Asymco, said that budget-minded phone buyers may not pay attention to whether a device has Apple’s latest chips, but third-party app developers do consider how many iPhones are running the latest chips and operating systems when deciding what apps to build.
+If more iPhone users have powerful hardware, he said, it could encourage those developers to make apps for iPhones that take advantage of technologies such as augmented reality and artificial intelligence that could help the devices stand out against competitors.

 The coronavirus has created a volatile start to the year.
 Sales in China, the first nation hit by the virus, plunged, then rebounded as the country began to reopen.
 Sales of 500,000 phones in February rose to 2.5 million phones in March, according to government sales data there.